3DCoded/Happy-Hare/Configuring-mmu_parameters.cfg.md

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) "Other" MMU CAD Dimensions

-Normally all these settings are set based on your choice of 'mmu_vendor' and 'mmu_version', but they can be overridden.
+Normally all these settings are set internally based on your choice of 'mmu_vendor' and 'mmu_version', but they can be overridden by uncommenting and defining here.
 If you have selected a vendor of "Other" you must set these else you will get arbitary ERCFv1.1 defaults.

 `cad_gate0_pos` is the approximate distance from end stop to the first gate.
 Used for rough calibration only and is overwritten during the gate position calibration process.